uxlib/api/README.md

-docs
+apis
 ====

-repo that contains the uxlib website and apis for each package
+apis for all the uxlib packages